ericsink/SQLitePCL.raw/README.md

     SQLitePCL.native.sqlite3.v110_xp

-This contain the SQLite library compiled with the Visual C++ v110\_xp toolset.
+This contains the SQLite library compiled with the Visual C++ v110\_xp toolset.
 If you are on a desktop version of Windows and you're not sure which native SQLite library to use, this is the one you should try first.
 A large percentage of the trouble people have with SQLitePCL.raw is related to which C runtime